adickinson72/guard/docs/kubernetes-deployment.md

 ## Architecture

-IGu runs in a dedicated `igu-system` namespace with:
+IGu runs in a dedicated `guard-system` namespace with:

 - **ServiceAccount**: Annotated with IAM role ARN for Pod Identity
 - **Deployment**: Long-running pod for manual execution